miguelraz/ITF1788/README.md

 ### C++: C-XSC
 http://www2.math.uni-wuppertal.de/~xsc/xsc/cxsc/
 *Note: C-XSC is not conforming to IEEE Std 1788-2015.
 It does not support decorated intervals.
-Empty intervals trigger an exception.
+Empty intervals trigger an exception, which renders such tests useless.
 Several standard functions are not supported.*
 ```
 using namespace cxsc;